douglascraigschmidt/LiveLessons/Java8/README.md

 avoid problems.
 Some versions require experimental versions of the JDK, such as JDK 18 and Project Loom.

-Here's an overview of what's current included in these examples:
+Here's an overview of what's currently included in these examples:

 . ex0 - This example two zap() method implementations that removes
         strings from a list of strings.
 One method uses basic Java 7